 Sanitation and Hygiene in Africa: Where do We Stand? takes stock of progress made by African countries through the AfricaSan process since 2008 and the progress needed to meet the MDG on sanitation by 2015 and beyond.
 This book addresses priorities which have been identified by African countries as the key elements which need to be addressed in order to accelerate progress.
-This book is essential reading for government staff from Ministries responsible for sanitation, sector stakeholders working in NGOs, CSOs and agencies with a focus on sanitation and hygiene and water and Sanitation specialists.
-It is also suitable for Masters courses in water and sanitation and for researchers and the donor community.

 The Uganda Sanitation Fund, which is led by the Ministry of Health and financially supported through the Global Sanitation Fund (GSF) a programme of the Geneva-based Water Supply and Sanitation Collaborative Council (WSSCC), is set to expand its programme through increased financial commitments from the Council.
 The increase in funding amounts to USD 5 million (UGX 12 billion) over a period of 3 years.